ReversedEkko/ReversedEkko/README.md

 ### 🔧 Projects
 Here are some projects I've worked on:
--[frc6390.ca Website]: A dynamic and engaging website for FRC Team 6390.
-Check out the code and contribute to the success of our team!
+-[frc6390.ca Website]: A dynamic and engaging website with the goal of displaying the passion of FRC Team 6390.